 Since May 2021, the Board of Trade values its partnerships in the region.
 That’s why since 2021 we have partnerred with WTOP, the most popular radio station in the region favored by C-suite executives, as part of sponsored content initiatives in the region.
 This collaboration offers Board of Trade members a platform to broadcast their work.
 This also provides a unique and valuable opportunity for our social organization members to share their mission throughout the business community.
-For more information, please contact George Longwell, VP of Engagement, at [email protected].
+For more information, please contact George Longwell, Senior Vice President of Engagement, at [email protected].